jdevfullstack-tutorials/github-for-non-code-writers/README.md

 / rendered.
 Another example, to organize a document, you'll be using a heading.
-You simple add an `#` before that heading and it will be formatted as heading.
+You simple add an `#` before that heading and it will be formatted as a heading.

 For the complete details about Markdown: